 I used Progressbar’s circle as the base for my project (you can use other geometrical shapes), which is intended to create an animated score dashboard to display at the end of a quiz.
 I then customized the shape with the following options:

-I Gave the progress bar different colors, depending on the score.
+I gave the progress bar different colors, depending on the score, which runs from 0 to 10 (but you can use any range you want just by tweaking the code).
 If the score is between 0 and 3, the progress bar is red.
 Between 4 and 7 it is yellow, and between 8 and 10 it is green.